Srikakulam: Transport

 Srikakulam Road railway station(station code:CHE) is an Indian railway station in Amudalavalasa near to Srikakulam town of Andhra Pradesh.
-It lies on the Khurda Road-Visakhapatnam section of Howrah-Chennai main line and is administered under Waltair railway division of South Coast Railway zone.
+It lies on the Khurda Road-Visakhapatnam section of Howrah-Chennai main line and is administered under Waltair railway division of East Coast Railway zone.

 Sports

 International athletes like Karnam Malleswari (weightlifting) and Korada Mrudula (running, 400 m) are from Srikakulam.
 Kodi Ram Murthy Stadium near Govt.
 Degree College is a multi-purpose sporting facility in the town.
 In 1991, an unofficial cricket match was played between Sunil Gavaskar XI and Kapil Dev XI with both the legends being a part of the game as well.
 The only swimming pool (maintained by SAAP) is located in Santhinagar.